Donald Trump nominates Scott Bessent for treasury secretary – DW – 11/23/2024

 They include Congresswoman Lori Chavez-Deremer as labor secretary and NFL veteran Scott Turner as housing and urban development secretary.

+The President-elect nominated family medicine doctor and Fox News contributor Janette Nesheiwat to be surgeon general.

+"Dr. Nesheiwat is a fierce advocate and strong communicator for preventive medicine and public health," Trump said.

-The President-elect nominated Janette Nesheiwat to be surgeon general, Dave Weldon to direct the Centers for Disease Control and Prevention (CDC) and Martin Makary to head the Food and Drug Administration (FDA)
+Other health picks include Dave Weldon to direct the Centers for Disease Control and Prevention (CDC) and Martin Makary to head the Food and Drug Administration (FDA).

-Trump also chose Sebastian Gorka to serve as White House senior director for counterterrorism and Alex Wong for deputy national security adviser.
+Trump also chose Sebastian Gorka to return to the White House as a senior director for counterterrorism, and Alex Wong for deputy national security adviser.

+In his announcement, Trump said that Wong "helped negotiate my summit with North Korean leader, Kim Jong Un."

 zc/km (AP, AFP, Reuters)